tashaxanavsem82/collaboration-enhancer/CODE_OF_CONDUCT.md

 ## Reporting
 We encourage everyone to report any instances of unacceptable behavior, regardless of the offender’s position or status.
 All reports will be handled confidentially.

+## Inclusion
+We strive to create an environment where everyone feels valued and included, where diversity is celebrated and all voices are heard.